ringwormGO-organization/Termi/CONTRIBUTING.md

 2. Copy all stuff to load DLL stuff (`AddLog` function mostly).
 3. Copy all `_declspec(dllexport)` stuff (see example for core commands).
 4. Replace all other functions for printing to console (like `printf`, `std::cout`, etc.) to `AddLog` function (see example for core commands for informations and warnings).
+5. Create new core command
+6. In commands code create just call function from that new .dll file.

 ## Other versions
 ### Core commands